Murabei-OpenSource-Codes/pumpwood-streamlit-docker/README.md

 Dashboard codes need at least two files `app.py` and `dashboard.py`.

 ### app.py
-Entry point for streamlit, it is normally just a simple code.
+Entry point for Streamlit, it is normally just a simple code.
 Example:
 ```python
 from dashboard import Dashboard